Profile Picture

 Bio

-I am an M.S. student in Computer Science at Columbia University, advised by Prof. Elias Bareinboim.
+I am a PhD candidate in Computer Science at Brown University, advised by the fantastic Prof. Serena Booth.
 My research focuses on reinforcement learning and causal inference, particularly in building reliable decision-making systems that can handle uncertainty, partial observability, and real-world imperfections.
+I believe that advancing causal reasoning capabilities is essential to improving human-robot collaboration.

-Before Columbia, I completed my undergraduate degree at UT Austin, where I worked with Prof. Peter Stone on multi-agent RL and sim2real as part of the RoboCup team.
+I completed my M.S. at Columbia University advised by Prof. Elias Bareinboim and working on causal RL and imitation learning, and my undergraduate degree at UT Austin where I worked with Prof. Peter Stone on multi-agent RL and sim2real as part of the RoboCup team.

 Research